-So you might as well tell people what you’ve done.
-You might even transfer some knowledge.
+You might as well tell people what you’ve done.
+You might even transfer some useful knowledge.

 Preface: This post is buried deep within my Hub without tags, so if you’re reading it’s because I sent you the link.
 Chances are you know the context.